XenorInspire/DeepFinder/README.md

 ## Features

-- [ ] Find duplicate files in a directory and its subdirectories with the same name or not
+- [x] Find duplicate files in a directory and its subdirectories with the same name or not
-- [ ] Generate a report in JSON, CSV or XML format
+- [x] Generate a report in JSON, CSV or XML format
-- [ ] Display the progress of the search
-- [ ] Can be used in a script or integrated into another software
+- [x] Can be used in a script or integrated into another software

 ## Installation